 The grade moderates from here until you clear the trees.
 You should see a stream on your right (as you ascend) in 5 – 10 minutes.
 It’s a good place to cool down and let your dog get a drink.

-When you clear the forest, about hour into the hike, look for the bright pink flagging tape marking the entrance/exit to the woods.
+When you clear the forest, about hour into the Sparrowhawk Tarns hike, look for the bright pink flagging tape marking the entrance/exit to the woods.

 Turn right here on a well-trodden trail and continue past a very large boulder.
 Be prepared for the sudden piercing call of marmots through the boulders.
 It shocked us the first time we heard it.

-The boulder section ascends three ridges until you top out by the first tarn.
+The boulder section ascends three ridges until you top out by the first of the Sparrowhawk Tarns.
 Plan to spend a good part of the day exploring, checking out the other tarns, walking the ridges and simply enjoying the views.

 Retrace your steps to return to the trailhead.
 I’d recommend looking back several times on the ascent -picking out landmarks to make sure you have an easy time route-finding on the way down.